JorgoJorgo/bachelorarbeit/README.md

 * srds2019_experiments.py: experiments for SRDS 2019 paper
 * dsn2019_experiments.py: experiments for DSN 2019 paper
 * infocom2019_experiments.py: experiments for Infocom 2019 paper
+* infocom2021_experiments.py: experiments for Infocom 2019 paper
 * benchmark_template.py: template to compare algorithms

 For some experiments topologies from [Rocketfuel](https://research.cs.washington.edu/networking/rocketfuel/) and the [Internet topology zoo](http://www.topology-zoo.org/) networks need to downloaded and copied into the benchmark_graphs directory.

-To run the experiments for the SRDS paper, execute the corresponding python file:
+To e.g. run the experiments for the SRDS paper, execute the corresponding python file:
 ```
 python srds2019_experiments.py
 ```